erhanbaris/yummy/documents/docs/message/auth.md

         ```json
         {
             "status": false,
-            "error" "Email and/or password not valid"
+            "error": "Email and/or password not valid"
         }
         ```